Reach for the stars! When the ball goes into touch restarts are often spectacular. The rugby lineout - understand it.

 This may happen if you decide to "kick for touch" when you are awarded a penalty.
 If so, you also get the "throw in" to the lineout.

 In all other cases you only get to throw in the ball if the opposition cause the lineout.
 They get to throw in if you cause the lineout.

 Forwards from the two teams form two close parallel lines (1 metre apart) and a player throws in the ball from outside the field of play.
 It travels above the gap between the two lines of players.

 The throwing team has an advantage because they know how high it`s going and where it`s going to land.

-Generally speaking a lineout takes place at the place where the ball or the ball-carrier goes into touch (crosses the touch line).
+Generally speaking a lineout takes place at the place where the ball or the ball-carrier goes into touch (crosses either touch line).

-If the ball has been kicked other factors are considered.
+When the ball is kicked into touch other factors are considered.
 For more detail look for the 22 metre line and area of the rugby field.